GEMakers/gea-plugin-range/README.md

 ```

 ### *range.twelveHourShutoff*
-The twelve hour shutoff has two possible values: 0 (disabled) or 1 (enabled).
+The twelve hour shutoff is an integer value of the [enabled state](#enabled-state) enumeration.

 ``` javascript
 app.bind(adapter, function (bus) {